 Teaching and learning methods

-All students will be provided with written feedback in relation to the mid and final summative assignments.
+All students will be provided with written feedback in relation to the final summative assignments.

 - Analytical skills